ethanxsky/poker-sim/README.md

     ```bash
     git clone [your-repo-link]
     ```
-2. Navigate to the project directory and build the server and client executables using `make`.
+2. Compile the code:
     ```bash
-    cd poker-sim
-    make
+    make server.poker_server
     ```
-3. Run the server:
+3. Navigate to the project directory and build the server and client executables using `make`.
     ```bash
-    ./build/server.poker_server [optional_seed]
+    make tui.client

+    make client.automated
     ```
-4. Run a client:
+4. Run the server: <br>
+   '#' is a random number used to randomize the deck of cards.
     ```bash
+    ./build/server.poker_server #
+    ```
+6. Run a client: <br>
+   '#' is the plyaer number between 0 and 5.
+    ```bash
-    ./build/client.poker_client [server_ip] [server_port]
+    ./build/client.poker_client #
     ```

 ---